Simulated diamond engagement rings are becoming an increasingly popular alternative. They’re cheaper, easier to find, and just as beautiful.

 The goal of creating a simulant gemstone is to make it resemble its genuine counterpart.
 It should have similar characteristics such as cut, color and clarity.

-For more information on simulated diamonds, check out our FAQ page.
+For more information on simulated diamonds, check out our page on high quality diamond simulants.

 2. Simulated vs. Synthetic Diamonds